 ORCID iD: https://orcid.org/0000-0002-0493-1721

-I am a political scientist, Europeanist, researcher of borders.
-Since 2016, I have been an associate professor (in the years 2004-2016 assistant professor) at the Department of International Relations at the Faculty of Political Science and Journalism at Adam Mickiewicz University in Poznań, Poland, and also at the Department of European Studies at the Faculty of Social and Cultural Sciences at the European University Viadrina in Frankfurt (Oder), Germany.
-I have for many years been associated with the Polish-German research and teaching institute Collegium Polonicum.
+I am a political scientist, Europeanist, researcher of borders, habilitated doctor of social sciences (2015).
+I have been working as an associate professor at the Department of International Relations, at the Faculty of Political Science and Journalism of the Adam Mickiewicz University in Poznań, Poland (since 2004), researcher (Wissenschaftlicher Mitarbeiter) at the Department of European Studies at the Faculty of Social Sciences of the European University Viadrina in Frankfurt (Oder), Germany (since 2004).
+I have, for many years, been associated with the Polish-German teaching and research institution Collegium Polonicum.
+I have been a visiting professor (Professore a contratto) at the Faculty of Political and Social Sciences of the University of Bologna, Italy (since 2022).